yig/graphics101-pipeline/README.md

 require you to modify C++ code (`mesh.cpp`'s `computeTangentBitangent()` and `glscene.cpp`'s `vaoFromOBJPath()`).

+    * You should have filled in `mesh.cpp`'s other functions in the previous homework on [meshes](../graphics101-meshes).

 * Build and run and test that it is working correctly.
 Here are the JSON scene files that will verify your output.
 The GUI supports saving screenshots.
 Save a screenshot for each of the JSON